gowebly/gowebly/README.md

 > [Create Go App][cgapp_url] (yep, that's our project too).
 The
 > [GitHub stars][cgapp_stars_url] statistics of this project can't lie:
 > more than **2.2k** developers of any level and different countries start a
 > new project through this CLI tool.
->
-> We hope that the `gowebly` project will help even more developers around
-> the world.

 ## 🏆 A win-win cooperation